mary-enigma/onboarding_project/README.md

 ```

 ## Details
-This project was built using Vue.js, Axios for api calls, Vuetify as a component/CSS framework.
+This project was built in Vue.js; it used D3 for the charts, Axios for api calls, Vuetify as a component/CSS framework, and CSSGrid for layout.